hsc996/Social-Media-API-Webserver/README.md

 ### 1. Explain the problem that this app will solve, and explain how this app solves or addresses the problem.

-- This API is a social media platform for developers to connect, share research, tips and job opportunities
-- It embodies a typical social media format, allowing users to create posts, comment on posts, like each other's posts and create their own network by following accounts/users of interest
+This API is designed as a social media platform specifically for software developers, providing a centralised hub to facilitate professional connections, exchange research and tips and promote job opportunities.
+By leveraging a traditional social media format, the plattform will allow users to create posts, comment on posts, like content, and build their own network by following accounts of interest.

-- While there are many applications that foster relationships and education within the community of computer science students/developers, this platform seeks to steamline these connections by providing a designated platform for all of these opportunities at once.
-This forum will allow developers to share their blockers, blog post about recent discoveries, promote job opportunities or upcoming networking events
-- The follower/following element will provide users with agency surrounding whose content they can view and whom can view theirs; ensuring their personal feeds are customised to the user's intterests.
-- The like/comment features facilitate user interaction in order to foster relationships within this community.
+Unlike other applications that serve similar purposes, this platform aims to streamline these interactions by consolidating various community-building aspects into one dedicated space.
+It enables developers to address their blockers, publish blog posts on recent discoveries, promote job opportunities, and announce upcoming networking events.
+The follower/following feature offers users control over their feed, ensuring that content is tailored to their interests and visibility preferences.
+Additionally, the like and comment functionalities are designed to foster engagement and strengthen relationships within the developer community.
+This approach not only enhances communication and collaboration but also ensures that users can easily navigate and contribute to a vibrant, interconnected network of peers.

 ```

+Developer Innovation Network (DIN): This API is envisioned as a specialized social media platform that bridges the gap between developers and cutting-edge technology innovation.
+The platform caters specifically to developers who are interested in experimenting with and contributing to emerging technologies, such as artificial intelligence, blockchain, and quantum computing.
+Users can create posts detailing their experiments, showcase prototypes, and share insights on novel techniques and tools.

+In addition to traditional social media functionalities like posting, commenting, and liking, DIN incorporates features tailored to innovation and collaboration.
+Users can participate in "Tech Challenges," where they can propose and solve technology-related problems, engage in "Innovation Threads" that track the development of new ideas, and collaborate on open-source projects within the platform.
+The follower/following system allows users to customize their feeds to include updates on technologies of their interest, influential tech leaders, and groundbreaking research.

+The platform also includes a "Tech Trends" feature that aggregates and highlights the latest advancements and discussions in various tech fields, keeping users at the forefront of industry developments.
+This unique approach not only fosters a community centered around technological innovation but also provides a dedicated space for developers to drive and participate in the future of technology.

 objective references and statistics to support this answer
 - mention the competitors: Linkedin, Medium, Stackoverflow, Reddit, Substack